Origin and History

 Service during the War

 During the campaigns of the Seven Years' War, the Don Cossacks represented the major part of the Cossacks who accompanied the Russian Army in Eastern Europe.
-Four sotnias of Don Cossacks accompanied the Observation Corps.
+As mentioned before, four sotnias of Don Cossacks accompanied the Observation Corps.

-In 1758, several regiments of Don Cossaks took part in the invasion of East Prussia.
+In 1758, several regiments of Don Cossacks took part in the invasion of East Prussia.
 In April, 2,000 Don Cossacks crossed the Vistula.

 At the outbreak of the Seven Years' War, the Don Cossacks did not wear uniforms.
 Their clothes were strongly influence by their oriental neighbours (Turks, Kalmuks, Circassians, Tatars).
 They dressed in bright colours and used much velvet and silk embroidered with lace and braids.